Australian $10 bln coal-port expansion put on ice due to weak demand

 The Dudgeon Point coal terminal project, designed to handle 180 million tonnes a year, was withdrawn on Friday ahead of a deadline for submitting all the studies for its application for environmental approval.

-The decision came in the wake of a slide in coal prices to five-year lows that has forced miners, led by BHP Billiton Ltd and Glencore, to cancel coal projects, shut mines and sack thousands of workers.
+The decision came in the wake of a slide in coal prices to five-year lows that has forced miners, led by BHP Billiton Ltd (BHP.AX) and Glencore (GLEN.L), to cancel coal projects, shut mines and sack thousands of workers.

-The two-terminal project was backed by India's Adani Enterprises Ltd and a subsidiary of Brookfield Infrastructure and led by ports operator North Queensland Bulk Ports Corp (NQBP).
+The two-terminal project was backed by India's Adani Enterprises Ltd (ADEL.NS) and a subsidiary of Brookfield Infrastructure (BIP.N) and led by ports operator North Queensland Bulk Ports Corp (NQBP).

 "Those interested in port development must demonstrate demand and current and short-term forecast market demand for coal does not support an expansion to the capacity proposed in the Dudgeon Point Coal Terminals Project," NQBP Chief Executive Brad Fish said in a statement.